 Wherever you’re at in your homeschool journey, the next step seems daunting – and never more so than entering the high school years.
 That’s why we’ve compiled these resources to help you step into the next season with confidence.

 These one-day seminars, held throughout the year, give you hands-on knowledge about record-keeping, college prep, and other high school opportunities.

 CHEC founded the Apprenticeship, Mentorship & Entrepreneurship Program to promote life-preparation opportunities for students beyond K-12 education that will adequately prepare them for their God-given life calling.
 Conferences, seminars, and an online find-a-mentor database provide resources for you as you seek additions (or alternatives) to college.

 The Rocky Mountain Homeschool Conference is a mega homeschool and family discipleship gathering, held annually in June.
 You’ll find workshops geared to equip you to stay the course through high school.

 The Home School Legal Defense Association’s website is full of practical tips, lists, and encouragement for parents homeschooling their students in the high school years.
 You can also download a PDF of their Homeschooling through High School brochure.
-And check out this helpful section of video tutorials for high school how-tos.

 High School Requirements